 Novel protein diets used in a food elimination trial must contain a protein that the cat has not previously been exposed to.
 Unfortunately, with pet food manufacturers coming up with ever more exotic diets, it is becoming increasingly difficult to find a truly novel protein.
 In the past, novel protein diets were venison, rabbit or duck based, but depending on what your cat has been eating, you may need to find more unusual proteins such as pheasant, kangaroo or brushtail.

 There are several hypoallergenic diets on the market, available only from your veterinarian.
 These prescription diets are made from hydrolyzed proteins.
 They use a conventional protein source like chicken, but the protein is broken down into molecules too small to stimulate the immune system.
-These diets are highly processed, and only one is available in canned form.
-All contain by-products and fillers.
+These diets are highly processed, and they contain by-products and fillers.

 How to conduct the diet trial